aiven/devportal/docs/products/m3db/howto/write-go.rst

     go run main.go

 If the script outputs ``Status code: 200`` then there is data in your M3DB.
-If you'd like to you can take a look at :doc:`../guides/grafana` to see how to inspect your data with Grafana.
+If you'd like to you can take a look at :doc:`grafana` to see how to inspect your data with Grafana.